gilescm/backgammon/README.md

 I wasn't entirely sure what was meant by "a webview which deeplinks to a URL" but I have taken it to mean:

-- Open a webview in app to a specific website
+- Open a webview in app to a specific website (I chose google.com)
-- On that website there should be a link to a product that has a mobile app the user has on their phone (e.g. youtube, whatsapp, etc)
+- On that website there should be a link to a product that has a mobile app the user has on their phone (e.g. YouTube, whatsapp, etc)
 - Tapping that link shouldn't open it inside the webview, but should instead take the user to the app version of the product they have installed on their device

-The webview has been set to open google.com and the app I chose to deeplink to was youtube, sorry about the video choice it was all I could think of.
-A youtube link can be found on google.com by tapping the "more apps" icon in the top right.
-The icon itself is a 9x9 grid of boxes.
-On iOS this opens up a context menu with a youtube app link.
-On Android I found this opens a long marketing page, however the youtube link can be found towards the bottom.
+Yhe app I chose to deeplink to was YouTube, sorry about the video choice it was all I could think of.
+A link to YouTuve can be found on google.com by tapping the "more apps" icon in the top right.
+(The icon is a 9x9 grid of boxes.)

+- On iOS this opens up a context menu with a youtube app link.
+- On Android - Google Pixel 5 - I found this opens a long marketing page, however the youtube link can be found towards the bottom.

 ## Architecture and State Management

-Since this project is only a test I took a relaxed approach to architecture, moving things around when it felt necessary.
-I have ended up grouping all the game code into one directory and would consider moving it into a separate package for a longer project to nicely separate it from the widget code.
+Since this project is only a test I took a relaxed approach to architecture, moving things around when it felt necessary and focussing instead on the build.
+I have ended up grouping all the game code into one directory and the other code in logical groups.
+I would consider moving things into separate packages for a longer project (e.g. game and mobile).

-I used `flutter_riverpod` with `flame_riverpod` to control the "main game state" (who's turn it is and what are the die values) in the game code and too expose it to the main app.
-The non "main game state" i.e. values and events that the main app doesn't care about - like what piece is positioned at which point and which piece can move where (see `Piece.onDragEnd`) - are just handled mostly inline in the game code to speed developement.
+I used `flutter_riverpod` with `flame_riverpod` to control the "main game state" (who's turn it is and what the current die values are) in the game code and to expose it to the main app.
+The non "main game state" - values and events the main app doesn't care about like what piece is positioned at which point and which piece can move where (see `Piece.onDragEnd`) - are handled mostly inline directly in the game code to speed developement.
 Given more time I would probably continue with `flame_riverpod` and abstract the logic into one or many state providers.

 I also used the `url_launcher` class directly inside `WebviewScreen`.
 Under normal circumstances I would create a wrapper service class in case the plugin needed to change.